titola/neuropa/README.md

 On July 27 2020: pneumonia (without coronavirus) and fever over 40°C.
 Hospitalization for two weeks since July 31 2020.

+On February 16 2021, about midnight: aggressive attack with pulses absorbed by tongue and palate.
+The noise in the room seems produced by a rotative movement.

 I often feel a tickle to the nose.
 Sometimes I perceive for a few seconds a smell that remembers the ozone (end of 2018, beginning of 2019) or the exhaust (end of 2019, beginning of 2020).
 My closed room